Floorp-Projects/Floorp/devtools/docs/contributing/css.md

 ## Light and Dark theme support

-DevTools supports 3 different themes: the dark theme, the light theme and the firebug theme.
-In order to support them, there are 3 class names available (`theme-dark`, `theme-light` and `theme-firebug`).
+DevTools supports 2 different themes: the dark theme and the light theme.
+In order to support them, there are 2 class names available (`theme-dark` and `theme-light`).

 * Use [pre-defined CSS variables](https://developer.mozilla.org/en-US/docs/Tools/DevToolsColors) instead of hardcoding colors when possible.
 * If you need to support themes and the pre-defined variables don't fit, define a variable with your custom colors at the beginning of the CSS file.
 This avoids selector duplication in the code.